 Who Can Apply?

-Grant-in-Aid (GIA) applications are accepted from U of M faculty (professor, associate professor, assistant professor) conducting independent research and who hold (or will hold during the relevant academic year) full time (100 percent) tenured or tenure-track appointments (employee class FAR).
+Grant-in-Aid (GIA) applications are accepted from UMN faculty (professor, associate professor, assistant professor) conducting independent research and who hold (or will hold during the relevant academic year) full time (100 percent) tenured or tenure-track appointments (employee class FAR).
 New faculty must begin their appointment by the start date of the grant.

 A faculty member may be principal investigator (PI) on only one application at a time or one awarded GIA during a given grant period.
 An exception is made for investigators applying under the shared equipment category and any other category.

 Proposals That Are Not Eligible